commontype-standard/commontype/GSUB.md

 matched against the glyph at position *i + InputGlyphCount*, and the last element in that array is matched against the glyph as position *i + InputGlyphCount + LookaheadGlyphCount - 1*.

-### XML Representation

-In many cases, we do not care to specify the format which should be used to represent a chaining contextual substitution, but instead would prefer the compiler to figure out the best representation.:

-    ChainingContextualSubst type ==

-      chainingContextualTable |=
-        attribute format { "any" },
-        element subst {
-          attribute in { text },
-          attribute out { text },
-          subLookups
-        }*

-      standaloneChainingContextualTable =
-        element chainingContextualTable {
-          attribute id { text },
-          chainingContextualTable
-        }

-      chainingContextualTableOffset = attribute name { text }
-        | chainingContextualTable

 ## Chaining Context Substitution Format 1: Simple Chaining Context Glyph Substitution